 Which countries sponsor APOs?

-At the moment governments offering their citizens sponsorship to the APO Programme in FAO are: Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Norway, Spain, Sweden, Switzerland, the Netherlands and the United States.
-Nationals of a developing country can be sponsored into the programme by donors such as Belgium, the Netherlands, Japan and Italy.
+At the moment governments offering their citizens sponsorship to the APO Programme in FAO are: Belgium, Denmark, Finland, France, Germany, Italy, Japan, Norway, Spain, Sweden, Switzerland, the Netherlands and the United States.
+Nationals of a developing country can be sponsored into the programme by donors such as Belgium and the Netherlands.

 Are there age restrictions?

-Depending on the donor policy APOs are generally required to be under the age of 32.
-The Japanese Government sponsors APOs 35 and under.
+Depending on the donor policy APOs are generally required to be under the age of 32 (the Japanese Government sponsors APOs up to the age of 35).

 Are APOs provided with compensation and benefits - such as salary and health insurance – during their assignment?